-Ever since I arrived here at Bronco (Britain’s brightest search engine marketing company – sign up today!) it’s been bugging the hell out of me that this post on Dave’s blog ranks for ‘link building’.
+Ever since I arrived here at Bronco (Britain’s brightest search engine marketing company – sign up today!) it’s been bugging the hell out of me that a post (now deleted) on Dave’s blog ranks for ‘link building’.
 Not that it’s atrocious or anything, but it’s titled as “top 20 tips” and stops after 4 and for that reason alone it itches like a phantom limb.
 And despite that it has attracted 60 comments, lots of whom look like they were hoping to get a link out of it.
 If I wasn’t balding, I’d be tearing out my hair.

 Anyway, because the world is just crying out for yet another link building guide, here’s my own updated take so it’s off my chest and I can go make a cuppa in peace.

 - Say something interesting.

 You’d think this was a no-brainer in 2009, but I still see lots of people thinking that hiring a new sales person is interesting enough to warrant a press release.
 It isn’t.
 The real key is being prepared to go off-brand.
 If your marketing/brand guys throw their hands up in horror at the thought of not using the right “corporate tone”, then you can probably discount this.
 Your loss.